Teddylikeabear/teddyhubb/workflow.md

 (interns folder , php file)
 -doing php with interns , Introduction to PHP and Server-Side Scripting (python folder , onlineshopping 3)
--continuing with errors for my app.py
+-continuing with fixing errors for my app.py